HalfBrickInASock/TAED-API/README.md

 Current API Calls Support:
 	search.py
-		Search as on the website; using gi number, gene, or species.
+		Search as on the website; using gi number, gene, kegg pathway or species.
-		(Latter two can be limited by min/max taxa)
-		Returns files for alignment, gene tree, and reconciled tree.
+		(Latter three can be limited by min/max taxa) Returns files for alignment, gene tree, and reconciled tree.
 		More detailed queries following.
+	KEGG.py
+		Returns list of KEGG pathways that can be used with search query.

 Package Requirements:
 	Local Call to Server [from TAEDSearch import TAEDSearch]